-Good2Go is working hard to bring minimum coverage auto insurance to every state across the U.S. As you know, auto insurance requirements vary by state, and almost every state in the U.S. requires drivers to have liability coverage (except for New Hampshire), so it's important to make sure the policy you're purchasing meets those standards.
+Good2Go is working hard to bring you the best rates on minimum coverage auto insurance in every state across the U.S. As you know, auto insurance requirements vary by state, and almost every state in the U.S. requires drivers to have liability coverage (except for New Hampshire), so it’s important to make sure your policy meets those standards.

 - Bodily injury for one person in an accident

 - Bodily injury for all persons injured in one accident

 While it is recommended that drivers carry sufficient coverage to protect their assets, state minimum coverage levels for bodily injury coverage can range from $5,000 to $100,000.

 Some states may require you to purchase additional insurance such as uninsured motorist coverage and personal injury protection (PIP).
 Depending on your vehicle, you may also want to consider purchasing collision and comprehensive car insurance coverage.
 This type of coverage protects your car from damages, theft, and unexpected events such as natural disasters.